 The students who are registered with SAS are not flagged anywhere in the RWU community (i.e. class rosters, Datatel, etc.).
 Disability-related information is confidential and is not shared outside the SAS office without a student’s permission.

-Having met with a member of the SAS staff to discuss accommodations for the current semester’s courses, eligible students will be given an Academic Accommodation Authorization form (a.k.a. "yellow sheet").
+Eligible students will request accommodations through the online request.
+By clicking the link on the side of the screen that states "Request for Accommodations," students can begin the process by following the steps from this portion of the site.
+Once students submit their request in this manner, authorization for accommodations will be sent back in an email to the student's RWU email address.
 It is the student’s responsibility to deliver the authorization form to the faculty member in a timely manner and to make arrangements for accommodations (this might include reminding a professor to deliver a test to SAS).
 Instructors are not expected to provide accommodations "on demand" or "after the fact."

 The most commonly requested accommodations are: extended time for test-taking, testing in a less distracting environment, note-taking assistance and alternate texts.
 Accommodations are not intended to guarantee success.
 They are intended to "level the playing field," so that students have equal access.
 This means that they are assessed on their learning and not on the impact of their disability in the educational environment.